tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Payments-API-Colombia.md

 When the payer selects a bank, you must send the parameter `pseCode` of the selection in the extra parameter `FINANCIAL_INSTITUTION_CODE` in the request.

-4. Show a list to let the payer choose whether they are a _Natural_ (N) or _Legal_ (J) person.
+4. Show a list to let the payer choose whether they are a _Natural_ (N) ou _Legal_ (J) person.
 Depending on what the payer choose, you must send the value in the extra parameter `USER_TYPE` in the request.
 The list must be displayed as follows:

 <img src="/assets/Payments/PSEPersonList_EN.png" alt="PrintScreen" width="50%"><br>